sugeshpandi/sugeshpandi/README.md

 - 👋 Hi, I’m @sugeshpandi
 - 👀 I’m interested in FullStack Web Development
-- 🌱 I’m currently learning Frontend Development
+- 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on you .
 - 📫 How to reach me @Instagram --> jerry_luvr_ || @Mail --> sugeshpandisaravana@gmail.com || @WhatsApp 9566789367 || @Linkedin Sugeshpandisaravana
 - ⚡ Fun fact: Njoy when you have time